lumoslabs/aleph/docs/GEM_EXECUTABLES.md

 ## Quickstart
 ##### Setup Minimal
-Configure and setup a minimal Aleph with either Redshift or Snowflake connection.
+Configure and setup a minimal Aleph with either a Redshift or a Snowflake connection.

 * Redshift